amethyst/amethyst/examples/base_2d/README.md

 ## Custom Render Pass

-Showcases a few different effects that can be acheived be extending base_2d pass.
+Showcases a few different effects that can be achieved be extending base_2d pass.

 Effects:
 * Top Row